veeCan54/03-CloudFrontS3SecureWebsiteHosting/README.md

 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/07Route53ARecord01.png)
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/07Route53ARecord1.png)
 # Step 8:<a name="Step8"></a>
 Load the custom DNS name.
-Inspect the padlock and Observe the custom SSL cert we created.
+Inspect the padlock and observe the custom SSL cert we created.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/07SecureSiteDeployed.png)
 # Step 9:<a name="Step9"></a>
 Now we need to restrict access to the S3 site so that only CloudFront can access it.
 This ensures security of our application.